Pratiklakkundi/Smart-Web-Application-Replay-Generator/README.md

 #### Step 2: Analyze Logs

+- Enable "Pattern Learning" in sidebar (requires database) if you want to track unknown attacks
 - Review the log preview
 - Click **"🔍 Analyze Log File"** button
 - Wait for parsing and attack detection to complete